cloudevents/sdk-go/README.md

       nil/empty.
 - [x] Might be nice to have the client have a Receive hook.
 - [ ] Might be an issue with zero body length requests.
+- [ ] Need a change to the client to make making events easier
+- [ ] Implement String() for event context

 ### Webhook
 - [ ] Implement Auth in webhook